Northwestern Admission Requirements

-Can I get into Northwestern and can I get accepted?
+How hard is it to get into Northwestern and can I get accepted?
 The school has a 8% acceptance rate ranking it #2 in Illinois for lowest rate of acceptance.
-Last year, 3,743 out of 35,100 applicants were admitted making Northwestern a very highly competitive school to get into with a low chance of acceptance - even for applicants with the highest scores and grades.
+Last year, 3,422 out of 40,425 applicants were admitted making Northwestern an extremely competitive school to get into with a very low chance of acceptance - even for applicants with the highest scores and grades.
 Academically, it has exceptionally high requirements for admission test scores, generally admitting students who score in the top 2 percent.
 Northwestern University typically accepts and attracts "A-" average high school students.
-Of those applicants who were admitted, 53% enrolled.
+Of those applicants who were admitted, 56% enrolled.
 With over half of admitted students enrolling, acceptance by Northwestern University is a prized outcome for many students.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|